 After attending a STEM camp in middle school, Maelyn was sure food science was the path for her.
 When it came to choosing a college, the welcoming nature of the Department of Food Science and Human Nutrition at Iowa State University greatly contributed to her final decision.

-Since coming to Iowa State, Maelyn has been involved as a College of Human Sciences ambassador and has participated in the Food Science Club, where she has gained valuable leadership skills and learned more about what the food science industry offers.
+Since coming to Iowa State, Maelyn has been involved as a College of Health and Human Sciences ambassador and has participated in the Food Science Club, where she has gained valuable leadership skills and learned more about what the food science industry offers.

 “We share our love for food and our passion for food science, and we also get to listen to other career and industry professionals talk about what they do,” Maelyn said.
 “The [Food Science Club] helps us to learn about careers in food science that aren’t traditional career routes.”